First-Year Fellows

 Residency: Indiana University SOM, Indianapolis

-Born and raised on the Eastern shores of the Mediterranean Sea, I grew up wanting to become a weatherman by collecting years-worth of data from the weather machine my father got me when I turned 8.
-I spent my summers on Lebanese sandy beaches and my winters complaining I can’t be at the beach.
-I attended the French Medical School of Beirut, and then moved to the US for my Internal Medicine and Chief Residencies in Indianapolis.
-While Infectious Diseases (ID) was my passion since Medical School, my residency cemented this view.
+Born and raised on the Eastern shores of the Mediterranean Sea, I grew up wanting to become a meteorologist by collecting years-worth of data from the weather machine my father got me when I turned 8.
+I spent my summers on Lebanese sandy beaches and my winters complaining I can’t be at those beaches.
+I attended the French Medical School of Beirut, and then moved to the US for my Internal Medicine and Chief Residencies at Indiana University (IU) in Indianapolis.
+While Infectious Diseases (ID) was my passion since Medical School, residency cemented this view.
 I got the chance to work with national experts on developing new point-of-care diagnostics for fungal infections.
-My other interests in ID are vaccinology, as well as the effect of climate change on the epidemiology of infectious diseases.
-I’m extremely excited and grateful for the opportunity to do my fellowship at Emory with leaders and experts in various fields of ID, in a large, vibrant city like Atlanta, and I look forward to serving its community.
+At Emory, I have the chance to work with tuberculosis research experts.
+I am focusing on the relationship between tuberculosis and non-communicable diseases, especially diabetes mellitus.
+I am simultaneously pursuing a Master of Science in Clinical Research with emphasis on TB-associated epigenetic changes in a cohort of patients from the country of Georgia.
+I'm also part of the Emory Global Health Residency Scholars Program, in partnership with Ethiopian partners I'll be working with in Addis Ababa in early 2025.
 When I’m not doing medicine, I usually look up nearby trails, and go on bike rides.
-I also play pickup basketball and soccer games, and I always enjoy trying a new restaurant.
-Lastly, I am participating in wine tasting sessions and courses, with a goal to become a sommelier.
+I also play pickup basketball and soccer games, and I always enjoy trying a new bar/restaurant.
+Most recently, I have been learning to play Oud, a classic instrument of Middle Eastern music.

 Elizabeth Y. Kim, MD, MPH